Tarrask/sails-template/README.md

 | npm run build | Build the nuxt.js web application for production. |
 | npm start | Start KoaJS server in production. |

+## Configuration
+The `nuxt.config.js` is located in the `config/nuxt.js` to follow sails convention and to use it from a sails hook.

 ## Documentation